Read John 21:1-14

 b) Have you ever felt like going back to your old way of life?

-4. Have you ever failed badly and you now can see that God has used it for your good?
+4. Have you ever failed badly but now see that God has used it for your good?

 5. a) Are there any points made in the notes about our mind that you found challenging or helpful?